sparksammy/sparksammy-oldish/blog.md

 New features list:
   - In case of predicted emergency, server will be unpluged.
   - Optimized for mobile!
-  - Half Life 2 Server on server1.sparksammy.tk
+  - Team Fortress 2 Server on server1.sparksammy.tk
   - ROFLCRAFT is now on server1.sparksammy.tk
   - Updated Security
     - NEW!
 HTTPS (Note: Breaks github site firefox.)